Ian-Rotor-Rig/racebox/README.md

 (on Windows it is python rather than python3)

 ## Required software
-python3.x (latest version)\
+python3.x (latest version)

 ### Windows
 Download the installer available on the python.org website\

 The [Digital Ocean](https://www.digitalocean.com/community/tutorials/install-python-windows-10) guide is excellent\
-Adding pip and tcl/tk during installation is important to Racebox
+The "pip" and "tcl/tk (tkinter)" options should be enabled during installation

 In addition to Python, install support for serial and HID relays:\
 python -m pip install pyserial\